Floobits/floobits-vim/README.md

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Vim.
 We also have plugins for [Emacs](https://github.com/Floobits/floobits-emacs) and [Sublime Text](https://github.com/Floobits/floobits-sublime), as well as a web-based editor.

-### Development status: fairly stable, but conflicts with some Vim features such as keymaps.
+### Development status: fairly stable, but conflicts with some Vim features such as keymaps and leader key.

 Unfortunately, Vim's plugin API has few options for running event-driven code.
 We've figured out two ways, which are described below.
 Floobits will fall back to the second method if something goes wrong with the first.